-Covered services: Automated Medicaid dispenser (AMD) is a portable, mechanical system for individual use that can be programmed to dispense or alert the member to take non-liquid oral medications through auditory, visual or voice reminders; to provide notification of a missed medication dose; and to provide 24-hour technical assistance for AMD service in the member's home.
+Covered services: The automated medication dispenser (AMD) is a portable, mechanical system for individual use that can be programmed to dispense or alert the member to take non-liquid oral medications through auditory, visual or voice reminders.
+It is intended to provide notification of a missed medication dose and to provide 24-hour technical assistance for AMD service in the member's home.

-• Persons who are elderly
+Persons who are elderly